samadaderinto/Text-2-SQL/server/README.md

-# Pearmonie Backend
+# AudQL

-This is the system that powers the entire PearMonie infrastructure.
-The PearMonie backend is a dockerized  Django and Django rest framework application.
+This is the system that powers the entire AudQL infrastructure.
+The AudQL backend is a dockerized  Django and Django rest framework application.
 The bucket application runs in two modes;  the production mode "prod"  and the development mode "dev".

 ## Installation